eshimel/StorWe_Front_End/README.md

 completes one

-This project is not yet complete. please come back and check it out at a later time.
+#This project is not yet complete. please come back and check it out at a later time.

-Contributions
-Users make a contribution and submit it upon login
-A contribution is appended to the story in progress after submission Stories are made up of ten contributions

 New user
 middle of one